Skip to main content

 }

-Prefer x-real-ip; fall back to the last x-forwarded-for entry; never trust the first.
-On a platform where the proxy sets a canonical header, use it.
+Prefer x-real-ip, fall back to the last x-forwarded-for entry, and never trust the first one.
+If the platform sets a canonical header for you, use it.

 Timing-safe comparison